yourpurebredpuppy logo

 If I was considering a Dandie Dinmont Terrier, I would be most concerned about...

 1. Strong mind of their own.
 Dandie Dinmont terriers must be taught at an early age that they are not the rulers of the world.
 The toughness that makes them suited to killing vermin can frustrate you when you try to teach them anything.
 Terriers are stubborn and dominant (they want to be the boss) and will make you prove that you can make them do things.
 To teach your Dandie to listen to you, "Respect Training" is mandatory.
-Read more about Dandie Dinmont Training.
+Read my free online training programs.

 I do not recommend terriers for homes with small children.
 Many terriers will not tolerate any nonsense from little life forms whom they consider to be below themselves in importance.
 Many terriers are quick to react to teasing, and even to the normal clumsiness that comes with small children (accidental squeezing of their ears or pulling of whiskers or stepping on their paw).
 Many terriers are possessive of their food and toys and will defend these from all comers, including children.